DillonK-spec/megr2157-portfolio/docs/assignments/A03/index.md

 I then set the material of the object to aluminum and modified the Young's Modulus to match aluminum 6061, the one in my calculations.
 ![material](creo4_5.PNG) <br>

+This is the link to the CAD file : <a href="https://github.com/DillonK-spec/megr2157-portfolio/blob/main/docs/assignments/A03/a3parametricbeam2.prt" download>Download File</a>

 ### Simulations